Relief of Douglas MacArthur: Chinese intervention

-When he returned from Wake, MacArthur faced the challenge of turning his promises into reality.
+When he returned from Wake Island, MacArthur faced the challenge of turning his promises into reality.
 On 24 October, he ordered his principal subordinates, Lieutenant General Walton Walker, the commander of the Eighth Army, and Major General Edward Almond of X Corps, to "drive forward with all speed and full utilization of all their force".
 He also lifted the prohibition on troops other than South Koreans operating along the borders with China and the Soviet Union.
 Collins considered this a violation of the orders that the Joint Chiefs had issued on 27 September, but MacArthur pointed out that it was only, in the words of the original directive, "a matter of policy".
 He added that the matter had been raised at Wake Island, but no one else recalled this, particularly not Truman, who, unaware of these discussions, told reporters on 26 October that Koreans and not Americans would occupy the border areas.
 Within days, MacArthur's forces had encountered the Chinese in the Battle of Onjong and the Battle of Unsan.

 Truman did not relieve MacArthur for the military reverses in Korea in November and December 1950.
-Truman later stated that he felt that MacArthur was no more to blame than General of the Army Dwight Eisenhower was for the military reverses he had suffered during the Battle of the Bulge.
-But this did not mean that it did not factor into his decision.
+Truman later stated that he felt that MacArthur was no more to blame than General of the Army Dwight Eisenhower was for the military reverses he had suffered during the Battle of the Bulge but this did not mean that it did not factor into his decision.
 "I considered him a great strategist," Truman later recalled, "until he made the march into North Korea without the knowledge that he should have had of the Chinese coming in."

 In an attempt to slow the Chinese advance, MacArthur ordered the bridges across the Yalu to be bombed.
 After due consultation with his advisers, Truman declared that he would not approve of such an action, and the Joint Chiefs cancelled the order.
-When MacArthur protested, the President and the Joint Chiefs authorized the bombings, subject to the caveat that Chinese air space not be violated.
+When MacArthur protested, the president and the Joint Chiefs authorized the bombings, subject to the caveat that Chinese air space not be violated.
 Major General Emmett O'Donnell would later cite this to the Congressional inquiry into MacArthur's relief as an example of undue political interference in military operations.
 The Yalu River had many bends, and in some cases there were very restricted lines of approach without overflying the Yalu.
 This made life easier for the Communist antiaircraft gunners, but correspondingly less so for the aircrew.
 Within weeks, MacArthur was forced to retreat, and both Truman and MacArthur were forced to contemplate the prospect of abandoning Korea entirely.